joonashalinen/bloxu/README.md

 * src/components/: Contains all reusable classes of the project.
 The classes are categorized into subfolders based on the subject area of the classes.
 Each subfolder is thought of as a reusable class library fit for some specific problem domain.
 To facilitate modularity, circular dependencies between libraries is not allowed.
 Each library subfolder contains two subfolders: 'prv' and 'pub'.
 The former contains all classes that are deemed private for that library and the latter those that are public (i.e. for use outside the library).

-* src/services/: Contains the project-specific (i.e. non-reusable) code for each microservice of the project (see 'MicroService Architecture' below).
+* src/services/: Contains the project-specific (i.e. non-reusable) code for each service of the project (see 'Service Architecture' below).

 * src/browser/: Contains files and folders only relevant for the browser-side instance of the game (as opposed to the online server that facilitates online play).